Poltanek/Book-Display-WebApp/README.md

 }
 ```

-Data will be found in and located in collection test for development purposes
+Data will be found in and located in collection test for development purposes.

 ![image](https://github.com/user-attachments/assets/b3456e52-da23-463d-b345-839f38fe584b)